maxmind/getting-started-with-mmdb/blog-post.md

     users.mmdb has now been created

 You should also see the file mentioned above in the folder from which you ran the script.
-That's it.
-Easy, right?

-## From Writing to Reading
+## Reading the File

-We've got our brand new MMDB file.
-Now, let's try to read the information we just stored in it.
+Now that we have our brand new MMDB file.
+Let's read the information we stored in it.

 ```
 #!/usr/bin/env perl